-If you have no slip, you will be turned back at the checkpoints.
+You will be turned back at the checkpoints if you have no slip.
 This is to control the number of pilgrims or “Yatries” per day as the hillside has a limited capacity.
 The time to complete the trek really depends on individual fitness levels.
 It could take an adult between 4 to 10 hours.

 Tips for taking children to Mata Vaishno Devi

 “Yatries” are men, women and children of all ages, cultures, castes and languages with a devotion to the Goddess.
-Children are, of course, permitted to complete the Yatra with their families, albeit it’s a tough walk for small legs.
+Children are permitted to complete the Yatra with their families, albeit it’s a tough walk for small legs.

 You may want to consider hiring a pony (near the start, if you wait until along the trek there may not be any left), or hiring a porter who will help carry the child.
 The other alternative is to take the helicopter.

 Note that the helicopter flights must be booked through the Shrine Authority.
-Slots for the helicopter go on sale at midnight, one month prior, so it essential to book immediately when they are available.
+Slots for the helicopter go on sale at midnight, one month prior, so it is essential to book immediately when available.

 Best time to visit Katra